Ranking the Best Safeties Before the 2022 NFL Season

-Ranking the best safeties before the 2022 NFL season originally appeared on NBC Sports Chicago
+Ranking the best safeties before the 2022 NFL season originally appeared on NBC Sports Washington

 NFL safeties come in all shapes and sizes.